Phase Retrieval Using Conditional Generative Adversarial Networks: Methods

-As our contribution, we employ a conditional GAN approach which was proposed by Goodfellow et al. \cite{gan} and Mirza and Osindero \cite{conditional_gan}.
-The conditional GAN has later been applied to image-to-image translation problems by Isola et al. \cite{image_translation}.
-In the following we denote the distribution of the latent variable $z$ by $q$, whereas we denote the unknown data distribution by $p$.
-Although the latent distribution can be chosen arbitrarily, we stick to the standard normal distribution which is the default choice for GAN training.
-We found that we could use a much higher dimension for $z$ compared to DPR and chose $\dim(z) = \dim(y)$.
+In this work we suggest to use a conditional GAN approach which was proposed by Goodfellow et al. \cite{gan} and Mirza and Osindero \cite{conditional_gan}.
+Furthermore, we propose to optimize the latent variable after training to minimize the measurement error.
+Our approach can be seen as a hybrid of the methods described in Section \ref{sec:end-to-end} and Section \ref{sec:generative-prior}.
+In the following, we denote the distribution of the latent variable $z$ by $q$, whereas we denote the unknown data distribution by $p$.
+Although the latent distribution can be chosen arbitrarily, we use the standard normal distribution which is a common choice for GAN training.
+We chose the dimension of the latent variable $z$ to be equal to the dimension of the measurement $y$.
 The training objective for the generator $G$ and the discriminator $D$ consists of an adversarial component where